node-llm/node-llm/docs/core_features/chat.md

 # Chat

-`node-llm` provides a unified chat interface across all providers (OpenAI, Gemini, Anthropic).
+`NodeLLM` provides a unified chat interface across all providers (OpenAI, Gemini, Anthropic).
 It normalizes the differences in their APIs, allowing you to use a single set of methods for interacting with them.

 ## Starting a Conversation